-The opposite case could take place if the node never sent request on that nonce
+The opposite case could take place if the node have never sent any request on that nonce

 (peer made a protocol error), but it could also be that the node did send the

-BI_SYN, but its handler for that conversation has already finished.
+BI_SYN, but its handler for that conversation had already finished.
 That’s

 normal, and the node should ignore this acknowledgement.

 Before talking about upper layer, let’s describe messaging.